build-on-aws/content/posts/create-an-etl-pipeline-apache-spark/index.md

 ![athena](images/athena_q1.png)

 2. Now, you can perform other SQL queries to analyze the data.
-For example, if we would like to know the `forcast_monthly_revenue` for each `region per segment wise`, we can run this:
+For example, if we would like to know the `forcast_monthly_revenue` for each `region per segment wise`, you can run this:

 ```sql
 SELECT